WeblateOrg/weblate/docs/admin/upgrade.rst

 Docker image upgrades
 ---------------------

-The official Docker image (see :doc:`install/docker`) has all reqiored upgrade steps integrated.
-No manual interaction is needed besides pulling the latest version.
+The official Docker image (see :doc:`install/docker`) has all required upgrade steps integrated.
+No manual interaction is needed beyond pulling the latest version.

 .. _generic-upgrade-instructions: